edgedb/edgedb/docs/guides/deployment/gcp.rst

 Health Checks
 =============

-Using the EdgeDB HTTP client, you can perform health checks to monitor the status of your EdgeDB instance.
-Learn how to use them with our :ref:`health checks guide <ref_guide_deployment_health_checks>`.
+Using an HTTP client, you can perform health checks to monitor the status of your EdgeDB instance.
+Learn how to use them with our :ref:`health checks guide
+<ref_guide_deployment_health_checks>`.